Emerald Meaning and Benefits

 While it is calming on the mind and emotions, it also has an invigorating effect on thought, reflection, and philosophy.
 It is excellent for activating artistic creativity, as well as for bringing focus and intensity to your lifework.
 Emerald assists with the development and appreciation of spiritual gifts.
 Bliss is a keyword for Emerald and it is also a stone of inspiration and infinite patience.

 It provides noteworthy support in the workplace, it also increases mental acuity, strengthens memory, and inspires fluency in speech.
 It rouses success in business and is well-known for its assistance in areas of legal affairs, trials and litigation.

 Emerald conveys soothing mental and emotional equilibrium, making it very beneficial for stimulating cooperation and understanding, especially within a group of people.
 Emerald gives you the strength of character to overcome life’s misfortunes.
 It can provide regeneration and recovery, as well as lifting depression and providing peace.

 Emerald conveys a pleasing rejuvenating quality, thought to combat aging and to re-vitalize tired organs.
 It is a healer of the physical heart, and may be beneficial in treating the lungs, liver, gall bladder, kidneys and pancreas, as well as the spine and muscular system.
 It aids recovery after infectious illness, and may also assist in healing malignant conditions

-It is also believed to ward off epilepsy, to avert fever, headaches, allergies and sinusitis.
+Emerald may improve vision and it is also one of the best crystals for treating the eyes.
+It may also ward off epilepsy, avert fever, headaches, allergies and sinusitis.
 May also relieve eczema, rashes and skin irritations.
 Emerald may help to increase fertility and for support during childbirth.
 It is also helpful in relieving claustrophobia.

 Tips for using Emerald.